parcel-bundler/website/src/features/module-resolution.md

 When using absolute path or tilde path module resolution you must configure Flow using the [module.name_mapper](https://flow.org/en/docs/config/options/#toc-module-name-mapper-regex-string) feature.

-Given a project with this structure:
+Given a project with this structure and `src/index.html` as an entrypoint, the **entry root** is the `src/` folder.

 ```
-package.json
+├── package.json
-.flowconfig
+├── .flowconfig
-src/
+└── src/
-  index.html
+    ├── index.html
-  index.js
+    ├── index.js
-  components/
+    └── components/
-    apple.js
+        ├── apple.js
-    banana.js
+        └── banana.js
 ```

-And `src/index.html` as an entrypoint, the **entry root** is the `src/` folder.

 Therefore, to map this import correctly, Flow should replace the leading `/` in `'/components/apple'` with `src/`, resulting in `'src/components/apple'`.
 That is achieved by the following setting in your `.flowconfig`.